Persecution of Believers, 1978 (49.14-2)

 From the Pages of the Soviet Press

-On 16 March, the newspaper Industrial Karaganda [Kazakh SSR] published an article, “The Law applies to Everyone”, by E. Shirokoborodov.
-According to the author, the workers at the ‘Maikudun’ mine had written to the paper about the fact that not very long ago in their district
+On 16 March 1978, the Industrial Karaganda (Kazakh SSR) newspaper published an article by E. Shirokoborodov, “The Law Applies to Everyone”.
+According to the author, workers at the Maikudun mine had written to the newspaper that not very long ago in their district

 “… religious extremists indulge in gross violation of Soviet laws.
-For example, a few years ago an attempt was made to establish a ’Bible school’ for children in Temirtau.
+A few years ago, for example, an attempt was made to establish a ’Bible school’ for children in Temirtau.
 Of course, the school very soon ceased to exist.
-And now forbidden activities have again appeared, this time in Karaganda.”
+Now forbidden activities have again appeared, this time in Karaganda.”

-“We, Baptists of the Karaganda fellowship, having received news from our sister in the Lord, Nina Zakharova, who lives in the town of Rostov-on-Don at Barkovskogo St. 14, are greatly alarmed by the evil deeds of the local authorities …”
+“We, Baptists of the Karaganda fellowship, having received news from our sister in the Lord, Nina Zakharova, who lives in the town of Rostov-on-Don at 14 Barkovsky Street, are greatly alarmed by the evil deeds of the local authorities …”

-Shirokoborodov asserts that ’Baptists from registered congregations have no connection with the letter’.
-Basing himself on the newspaper Evening Rostov of 13 October 1977, Shirokoborodov informs us that ‘no one has confiscated the Zakharovs’ house’ and that ‘no one has ever established guardianship of Lena’.
+Shirokoborodov asserts that “Baptists from registered congregations have no connection with the letter”.
+Basing himself on the Evening Rostov newspaper (13 October 1977), Shirokoborodov informs us that “no one has confiscated the Zakharovs’ house” and that “no one has ever established guardianship of Lena [Zakharova]”.

-“The unlicensed activity of the leaders of this movement is so inhuman that they do not even have the support of the World Baptist Alliance… However, White emigre reactionaries and foreign anti- Soviet and religious centres are in touch with the ‘schismatics’….
+“The unlicensed activities of the leaders of this movement are so inhuman that they do not even have the support of the World Baptist Alliance … However, White emigre reactionaries and foreign anti-Soviet and religious centres are in touch with the ‘schismatics’….
 Freedom of conscience is interpreted by them as unlimited freedom of religious propaganda …

 “In the Kirov and Sovetsky districts a group of Baptist schismatics led by D. Lavrov is functioning.
-In Tokarevka a similar group is headed by hospital-worker P. Varkentin, I. Dik (caretaker at an official building) and L. Tsempel (an official of the district Voluntary Society for Assisting the Army, Air Force and Navy).
+In Tokarevka a similar group is headed by hospital-worker P. Varkentin, I. Dik (caretaker at an official building) and L. Tsempel, an official of the district DOSAAF [the Voluntary Society for Assisting the Army, Air Force and Navy].
 Their preaching is permeated with the idea of necessary suffering for Christ, and of readiness to make sacrifices in the name of God.
-Lavrov, for example, a man sentenced for criminal activities, now touches up his past, representing it as suffering for a religious ideal…
+For example, Lavrov, a man sentenced for criminal activities, now touches up his past, representing it as suffering for a religious ideal …

 “What is the aim of supporters of the Baptist Council of Churches?
 Chiefly, unlimited religious propaganda … freedom to teach children religion.”